Duaby/dev-ops/README.md

-# DevOps Stack Setup with Docker
+# DevOps Setup with Docker

 This project shows how to build a simple DevOps stack using Docker and Docker Compose.
 The setup runs multiple database services in containers.
 Each container operates independently and communicates through a shared network.
 The goal is to demonstrate DevOps principles such as automation, containerization, and system consistency.